 Paul said, “Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and in purity” (1 Timothy 4:12).
-Read or listen to this chapter from Work and Rest God’s Way to learn why God would say do not let them despise your youth.
+Paul says young people should set an example in five ways.

 Table of contents

-- Don’t Let Anyone Look Down on You Because You Are Young
+- First, Don’t Let Anyone Look Down on You Because You Are Young by Setting an Example in Word

 - Grace and Work

-Rarely do people with lazy childhoods grow up to be diligent adults, because they’ll bring the habits they developed in their childhood into adulthood; therefore, the best approach is to start training children to have a strong work ethic when they’re young.
-The work they do depends on their strength and maturity, but even at a young age, they can do jobs around the house, and sometimes even in the surrounding neighborhood.
+People with lazy childhoods rarely grow up to be diligent adults because they’ll bring the habits they developed in their childhood into adulthood; therefore, the best approach is to start training children to have a strong work ethic when they’re young.
+Their work depends on their strength and maturity, but even at a young age, they can do jobs around the house and sometimes even in the surrounding neighborhood.

 In the church I pastor, we strive to take care of our needs ourselves as opposed to paying people to do it for us.
 This means we have a schedule for families to clean the church, instead of hiring a janitor to do it.
 We have church workdays versus hiring people for maintenance and repairs.
 When church cleaning and workdays take place, families perform these tasks together.
 Children work alongside adults.
 Unfortunately, in some churches, children might be the least likely to serve, but this is the opposite of what should be the case.